 Day 34 - Two meals

-This protocol is of course not set in stone and will be adjusted according to the Dam's behavior.
+This protocol is of course not set in stone and has been adjusted according to the individual Dam's behavior.
 Kona typically was done nursing by 6 weeks while Dreama didn't finish until 7 weeks and still allowed what we learned was "comfort suckling" for a minute or two all the way until the puppies were carried out the gate to their new lives.
 Bree delays weaning until day 26 or 27 and Latte and Jette are regurgitating at about day 30.

 Why do we free-feed our litters when we DO NOT recommend free feeding once the puppies leave us?
 (Labs for the most part should never be free fed!)

 Most Labrador puppies devour their dish of food and while in the litter, this is no different.
 There are been many dishes of mush that went to the ground due to the mad rush of a litter to be first to the bowl and far too many times I saw a puppy choke due to eating too fast.
 I soon realized that they were "fighting" over the food; fast eaters were getting most of the meal.
 This was "training" the puppies to eat even faster to ensure they got enough to be full.
 Separating them by slow and fast eaters or large and smaller puppies helped some but not enough.
 Giving each puppy their own bowl didn't slow them down either.